section-engineering-education/engineering-education/content/articles/Understanding-React-UseEffect/index.md

   - url: /engineering-education/understanding-react-useeffect/hero.jpg
     alt: Understanding React UseEffect and creating custom Hooks Hero Image
 ---
-React Hooks are special functions that allow you to "hook into" React features without the need to create classes.
+React hooks are special functions that allow you to "hook into" React features without the need to create classes.
 They provide an alternative to writing class-based components (as hooks do not function inside classes).
 <!--more-->
 Operations like data fetching or manually changing the Document Object model (DOM) via React components can cause side effects or "effects" as they are known.
 This can affect other components within your application.

 React comes with in-built hooks like `useEffect` that allow you to perform side effects from a function or component.
 With a single effect function, we can achieve the purposes of the React classes.
 This includes `componentDidMount`, `componentWillUnmount`, and `componentDidUpdate`.

 ### Key takeaways
 By the end of this tutorial, the reader will be able to understand: